under the lights

 NOVICE

 In conjunction with the main show a Novice section of the show is run for new members.
 The Judge will give a detailed appraisal and explanations of the qualities of each individual animal.
 This helps new members to become more knowledgeable about the animals they own, as well as learning the terminology used to describe Chinchilla qualities.
-Upon joining the Society you will be issued with your membership card, a free booklet entitled, The Guide to Quality Chinchillas, and three Novice Exemption Cards.
-These cards entitle you to enter the main N.C.S. show at any point in the five year period of being a Novice without losing your Novice status.
+Upon joining the Society you will be issued with your membership card and a free booklet entitled “The Guide to Quality Chinchillas”.

 The show classes for the Novice entries comprise of:-

-Class NA.
-Novice Standard Females under 7 months.
+Class NA - Novice Standard Females under 7 months.

-Class NB.
-Novice Standard Males under 7 months.
+Class NB - Novice Standard Males under 7 months.

-Class NC.
-Novice Standard Females 7 months and over.
+Class NC - Novice Standard Females 7 months and over.

-Class ND.
-Novice Standard Males 7 months and over.
+Class ND - Novice Standard Males 7 months and over.

-Class NE.
-Novice Young Mutations under 7 months.
+Class NE - Novice Young Mutations under 7 months.

-Class NF.
-Novice Adult Mutations 7 months and over.
+Class NF - Novice Adult Mutations 7 months and over.

 THE CHAMPIONSHIP SHOW